 Alright 90s thriller directed by Barbet Shroeder.
 Is it a slasher in disguise though?
 Very stylishly crafted with good performances from Bridget Fonda, Jennifer Jason Leigh and Stephen Tobolowsky.
 Allie (Fonda) gets a new flatmate (Leigh) who gradually becomes obsessed with her.
 'What ever happened to the very likeable Bridget Fonda?'
 You ask.
 She quit the acting game in 2002 apparently.

 Game Night (2018)

 Fucking stupid crime comedy.
 It's kinda like a comic version of David Fincher's The Game (1997).
 You would think these actors have never been in a comedy before as they just keep missing the beats.
 About five of the jokes in the entire film work.
 Don't waste your time on this bollocks.
 Game Night has totally put me off so called comedy movies for the next couple of years at least.
-Let's face it comedy is better suited to TV anyway.
+Let's face it comedy is better suited to short bursts on TV anyway.